 The company has obligations to current and former employees related to pensions and other postemployment benefits.
 A large proportion of these obligations are covered by plan assets including equity, real estate and fixed income investments.
 Investment risks are monitored in regard of pension obligations and deficit contributions form part of a recovery plan agreed with the trustees of the pension plan as required at each actuarial valuation.
-The triennial valuation as required by pensions law was carried out and completed in 2015, 31 March 2014 was used as the base line.
-The next valuation as at 31 March 2017 is expected to be made available later in 2018.
+The triennial valuation as required by pensions law was carried out and completed in 2018, 31 March 2017 was used as the base line.
+The next valuation is due as at 31 March 2020.
 The UK pension liabilities are also secured by a Parent Company Guarantee from the ultimate holding company, Bayer AG.